Possibility of BCS-BEC crossover in $\kappa$-type organic superconductors: Result

-The behavior of the fermionic chemical potential $\mu$ is one of the criteria for identifying the BCS-BEC crossover.
-Figure~\ref{mu} shows the $U/t$ dependence of $\mu/E_{\text{F}}$ for $\delta=0.06$, where $E_{\text{F}}$ is the Fermi energy.
-Since the electronic carriers in this system are holes, $\mu$ and $E_{\text{F}}$ are measured from the band top (see the band structure in Fig. S1 in the Supplemental Material~\cite{SM}).
-For $U/t<10.5$, $\mu/E_{\text{F}}$ gradually increases from unity as $U/t$ increases.
+For $U/t<10.5$, $\tilde{\mu}/E_{\text{F}}$ gradually increases from unity as $U/t$ increases.
 This behavior reflects electron correlation effects that enhance SC by expanding the Fermi surface area.
-However, for $U/t>10.5$, $\mu/E_{\text{F}}$ decreases and eventually falls below unity.
-The decline in $\mu/E_{\text{F}}$ suggests that tightly bound pairs begin to decouple from the Fermi surface, leading to pseudogap formation~\cite{Chen1}.
+However, for $U/t>10.5$, $\tilde{\mu}/E_{\text{F}}$ decreases and eventually falls below unity.
+The decline in $\tilde{\mu}/E_{\text{F}}$ suggests that tightly bound pairs begin to decouple from the Fermi surface, leading to pseudogap formation~\cite{Chen1}.
 It can be regarded as a precursor of BCS-BEC crossover.

-Although $\mu/E_{\text{F}}$ remains far from the BEC limit ($\mu/E_{\text{F}}=0$), we propose that the system enters the BCS-BEC crossover region for $U/t>10.5$.
+In Fermi gas systems, the chemical potential $\mu$ typically approaches $\mu \lesssim 0$ in the BCS-BEC crossover regime.
+However, in the present study, we find that $\mu$ remains on the order of $E_F$.
+Meanwhile, the rapid suppression of the coherence length ($k_F\xi \sim 1$), the dome-shaped behavior of the superconducting correlation function $P_{\text{SC}}$, and the reduction of superfluid density suggest that the system enters the BCS-BEC crossover regime for $U/t>10.5$.